 Open and Close Units

 Units are groups of lessons with corresponding resources for teachers and students, within the module.
-Each module includes multiple units (with few exceptions).
+Each module generally includes multiple units.

-Open units allow students to access the unit’s lessons through the student portal.
+Open units allow students to access the unit’s eLearning lessons, student worksheets, and the formative unit quiz if it is open as well.
 Closed units prevent student access.

 Learn how to open and close units.